 BIM software captures reality precisely so what stakeholders see is what they get.
 Data in a BIM model may include information from large-scale laser scans of the site down to the make, model, part number, and location of a specific air duct in the building.

 Other benefits of BIM include efficient collaboration in the cloud, with updates that can be viewed in real time.
 With a 3D model, all parties can visualize the endgame.
 They can use variables like seasonal daylight to simulate energy performance, catch clashing elements in the structure, and resolve conflicts early.
-The success of a project is in the details—and making sure everyone is working from same model, whether from an office or on-site.
+The success of a project is in the details—and making sure everyone is working from same model, whether from an office or on site.
+Read the article.

 BIM excels at big-picture processes, but it also masters interior spaces—for example, in university facilities management.
 Michael Schley, founder and CEO of FM: Systems, shares four tips for facilities managers to use BIM technology during the entire life cycle of a building and as a tool to get buy-in from decision makers.